jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 using such components as the `<RequiredSuperscript />` to display a red asterisk for a required `<PropertyPanel />`.

 #### `<PropertyPanel />` **Component**
-Every property template in the loaded resource template, an instance of the `<PropertyPanel />` is rendered.
+For every property template in the loaded resource template, an instance of the `<PropertyPanel />` is rendered.
 Understanding in depth how the `<PropertyPanel />` React component and it's children are constructed best illustrates how Sinopia is able to build an editing environment for RDF triples.